-The course costs £450 (this amount includes accommodation for 3 nights, meals, and course materials).
-Travel costs are not included.
-The deadline for full payment is Friday 19 August 2022.
+In 2022, the course cost £450 (this amount included accommodation for three nights, meals, and course materials).
+Travel costs were not included.

-If you are applying from overseas, please consider carefully the visa requirements to enter the UK.
+If you are planning to apply from overseas, please consider carefully the visa requirements to enter the UK.
 It is important to apply for your visa early so the process is completed well in advance of the course.

 Full details of entry requirements for the UK can be found on the UK Visas and Immigration website.